Know where you stand.

 Download Free PDFPornography Use

-All resources on this page are developed by Tami-lee Duncan, M.Ed., Registered Psychologist (BC & Alberta).
+Download Free PDFAll resources on this page are developed by Tami-lee Duncan, M.Ed., Registered Psychologist (BC & Alberta).
 They are for informational and reflective purposes only and do not constitute a clinical assessment, diagnosis, or treatment recommendation.
 Please consult a qualified healthcare provider if you have concerns about your physical or mental health.
-Resources are provided free of charge and may be shared freely with credit.
+Resources are provided free and may be shared freely with credit.